alisdair/maximum/src/index.md

-[Alisdair McDiarmid](/) is a senior software engineer based in Glasgow, Scotland.
+[Alisdair McDiarmid](/) is a senior software engineer based in Toronto, Ontario.
 This is his weblog, which is mostly about software.
 Links: [GitHub](https://github.com/alisdair) and [Twitter](https://twitter.com/alisdair).